hoang-tran/hoang-tran.github.io/_posts/2016-07-31-how-to-write-unit-tests-in-ios-p1-xctestcase.md

 summary: Learn how to write unit tests in iOS using XCTestCase
 categories: ios testing
 tags: ios swift testing unittest xctestcase test
+related: [
+  'How to write unit tests in iOS Part 2: Behavior-driven Development (BDD)', 'Write better unit test assertions with Nimble', 'How to setup testing for new iOS project'
+]
 ---

 ## What is unit test?